Tag: Startups

 This may already be catching out the lies from startups that exaggerate revenue to bump their valuation in a previous fundraising round, but it’s not always as clear cut.
 For this, we can look at the sordid history of GoMechanic, a startup caught in a revenue-faking scandal despite previously having sign-off on its accounts from Big Four accountants PwC and KPMG.
 The third time was the charm when EY finally managed to nail down where things were going wrong, including all kinds of accounting chicanery in a partially cash-based business.

 This begs the question: how realistic is it for investors to catch-out revenue fraud for private companies, when there is so little in the way of enforced standards?
 Public companies are expected to adhere to GAAP (Generally Accepted Accounting Practices), but no such obligation exists for private companies.
-ASC 606 and IFRS 15 exist as revenue recognition standards for both private and public companies, but will continue to be ignored by startups for as long as they aren’t required by investors or properly scrutinised by board members.
+ASC 606 and IFRS 15 exist as revenue recognition standards for both private and public companies, but will continue to be ignored by startups for as long as they aren’t required by investors or properly scrutinised by board members

 For Fintech investors especially, this prompts the old debate about whether investors need to be experts in the industry in which they invest.
 If you are a partner at a financial services company (venture capital is really just a peculiar financing product), investing in financial services startups. should you not therefore have at least a minimum of financial literacy?